hanisiddiquii/Unix-Shell/README.md

 ## Documentation

-Detailed documentation of the Unix Shell project can be found in the [docs](docs/) directory.
+Detailed documentation of the Unix Shell project can be found [here](/docs/Unix-Shell-Project-Report.docx).
 It includes descriptions of various features, usage examples, and code documentation.

 ## Contributing